Daði Freyr: 2020–2021

 Daði took part in the 2020 Söngvakeppnin with the song "Think About Things" (the alternate Icelandic version also titled "Gagnamagnið"), about his newborn daughter.
 As in Söngvakeppnin 2017, he performed with his group Gagnamagnið, now collectively credited as Daði & Gagnamagnið.
 The music video for the song went viral on YouTube, with actor Russell Crowe sharing it online.

 They won the 2020 Söngvakeppnin competition and were set to represent Iceland in the Eurovision Song Contest 2020, but the event was cancelled due to the COVID-19 pandemic.
 Several countries that would have participated in the 2020 contest held their own alternative competitions, broadcasting the entries and crowning a winner.
 Daði & Gagnamagnið won six such competitions, in Austria (Der kleine Song Contest), Australia, Denmark, Finland, Norway, and Sweden.

 On 23 October 2020, it was announced that Daði & Gagnamagnið would remain as Icelandic representatives at the 2021 Eurovision Song Contest.
 They performed the song "10 Years", the lyrics referencing the length of Daði's relationship with his wife and Gagnamagnið member Árný.
 They were forced to use a prerecorded performance from the second rehearsal during the semi-final and final, due to a member of the group testing positive for COVID-19.
 After qualifying for the final, they finished fourth, with 378 points, equaling Iceland's best performance at the competition in terms of points scored.

 Post-Eurovision

 Following Eurovision, Daði toured Europe and the United States.
-He collaborated with Australia's 2021 Eurovision representative Montaigne on their single "make me feel so..." and with German metal band Tokio Hotel on the single "Happy People".
+He collaborated with Australia's 2021 Eurovision representative Montaigne on their single "make me feel so..." and with German pop rock band Tokio Hotel on the single "Happy People".

 In 2023, he performed a cover of Atomic Kitten's "Whole Again" as an interval act during the final of the Eurovision Song Contest 2023, held in Liverpool, alongside a large number of look-alikes as well as his wife.

 The same year, he released his second studio record I Made an Album.

 On 1 August 2024, he performed at Lollapalooza in Chicago.

+On 8 May 2026, he released his third studio album Too Much Not Enough.